comunica/website/pages/docs/2_modify/advanced/query_operation_result_types.md

 ```

 The most important field in here is `bindingsStream`, which is of type [`BindingsStream`](https://comunica.github.io/comunica/modules/types.html#bindingsstream).
-This is a stream containing Bindings.
+This is a stream containing bindings.
+Learn more about the usage of these bindings objects in the [bindings guide](/docs/query/advanced/bindings/).

 ## Quads output